jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 There are various sources that recommend using the query block name as part of the hint, others the object name.

-As reminder, here is the test query again:
+As a reminder, here is the test query again:

 ```sql
 select    -- outer query